clearmatics/simple-safe/README.md

-A simple interface for Safe Smart Accounts.
+A simple interface to Safe Smart Accounts.

 Benefits: